 In the event an executive's termination without cause or resignation for good reason occurs within 12 months following a change in control, the executive is entitled to the following payments and benefits: (1) fully earned but unpaid base salary through the date of termination at the rate then in effect, plus all other amounts under any compensation plan or practice to which the executive is entitled; (2) a lump sum cash payment in an amount equal to 12 months of base salary as in effect immediately prior to the date of termination; (3) a lump sum cash payment in an amount equal to the executive's target bonus for the year in which the termination of employment occurs; and (4) continuation of health benefits at our expense for a period of 18 months following the date of termination.
-All of an executive's outstanding equity awards, other than PSUs, will become fully vested and exercisable in the event of a termination without cause or resignation for good reason at any time following a change in control (or, for awards granted to Mr. Lyle in 2020 and awards granted to Messrs.
-Suen after April 2020, such a termination within 60 days prior to a change in control or at any time following a change in control.
+All of an executive's outstanding equity awards, other than PSUs, will become fully vested and exercisable in the event of a termination without cause or resignation for good reason at any time following a change in control (or, for awards granted to our named executive officers after April 2020, such a termination within 60 days prior to a change in control or at any time following a change in control).
+PSUs will be eligible to vest upon a change of control based on the performance criteria met at the time of the change in control.